rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 meterpreter > sleep 20
 ```

-And that will allow Meterpreter to sleep 20 seconds, and will reconnect.
+And that will allow Meterpreter to sleep 20 seconds, and will reconnect as long as the payload
+handler remains active (such as being a background job).

 To learn more about this feature, please [click here](https://github.com/rapid7/metasploit-framework/wiki/Meterpreter-Sleep-Control).